xavierjialei/xi-portfolio/critique-by-design.md

 > I would add a conclusive sentence under the title so that readers can quickly understand what I’m trying to express without diving into the bar chart.
 Color should also be used for better engagement.

+From the interviews, I noticed some aspects of my sketch that work well:
+- The bar chart makes comparison easy.
+- The stacked bars show the sales information in a relatively more accurate fashion.
+- Readers are able to interpret the message that the chart is trying to present properly.
+- The title helps readers understand the chart effectively.

 ## Step 5: Build your solution
 <div class="flourish-embed flourish-chart" data-src="visualisation/11217495"><script src="https://public.flourish.studio/resources/embed.js"></script></div>